SectorLabs/babel-plugin-transform-named-imports/README.md

     // to this
     import myFunc from 'node_modules/mymodule/myFunc';

+The former causes `mymodule/index.js` to be imported, and therefor all other classes and methods to be imported as well.
+By transforming the import, tree shaking is far more effective and you can be assured that code that you're not using does not end up in your bundle.

 ## Why?
 When you use a named export, Webpack actually pulls in the entire module.
 It should tree shake the things you don't actually use, leaving you with only what you actually use.